 - Remove under-desk bins – these only encourage people not to recycle.

-- If you have a large office, place implement a recycling station somewhere else in your office to encourage everyone to recycle right.
+- If you have a large office, implement a recycling station somewhere else in your office away from the kitchen to encourage everyone to recycle right.
 This could be for waste paper, confidential documents, cardboard or food.
 Make sure these are emptied at the end of every day.

 4. Doing Your Bit For The Planet

 Businesses are in a huge position of power and, with that power, comes the responsibility to the planet.
-Making recycling a priority will decrease the footprint your company has on the environment and will encourage others to follow suit.
+Making recycling a priority will decrease the carbon footprint your company has on the environment and will encourage others to follow suit.
+Your recycling habits will make a huge difference.

-Recycling is primed to reduce your business’ impact on climate change, as by recycling rather than landfilling or incinerating reduces emissions.
-Additionally, it avoids the extraction of new and natural resources – often so precious to our planet, while also saving energy in the manufacturing process.
-Hurrah!
+Recycling is primed to reduce your business' impact on climate change, by recycling rather than landfilling or incinerating reduces emissions.
+Additionally, it avoids the extraction of new and raw resources – often so precious to our planet, while helping to save energy in the manufacturing process.

-And, no matter what industry you’re in, there are always things that you can recycle.
-We offer recycling solutions to the following materials:
+And, no matter what industry you're in, there are always things that you can recycle.
+We offer recycling solutions for the following materials:

 - Office paper